4funoO/ft_containers/README.md

-Tester is also included.
-To run test just cd into the folder 'container_test' and run command 'bash do.sh'
+Tester is included.
+To run it: cd into the folder 'container_test' run command 'bash do.sh'

 Test result
 ![img](https://user-images.githubusercontent.com/37631996/204149467-a881f775-b3f2-40dd-8dab-aa6358d8fed7.png)